sportscotland General Privacy Notice

 • To book accommodation, book individuals onto training courses, and book individuals onto events;

-• To hold and process medical and accessibility information in relation to course provision when required for the safety of course attendees, or process and store in respect of our gym and climbing wall facilities in the National Centres to allow safe provision of facilities;
+• To process data in respect of our gym and climbing wall facilities in the National Centres to allow safe provision of facilities;

 • To process any accessibility information provided if relevant in order to ensure adequate facilities are provided for individuals;